Purdue-CS-24/PickupLines/README.md

 - Are you JavaScript?
 Cause ur fucking stupid.
 - Are you an exception?
 Because I want to catch you
 - If I stuck your beauty into an integer it would definetly overflow.
 We would need like, a big integer for that.
+- Are you a Mutex?
+Cause I want exclusive access to you.
+- Are you an embedded system?
+Cause I wanna use you with #[no_std]